 Hereditary Fructose Intolerance

-The incidence of these rare, autosomal recessive inherited disease is between 1:20,000 and 1:130,000 depending on the source.
-The reason is a Hereditary Deficiency of aldolase B, which in hepatocytes normally splits fructose-1-phosphate into dihydroxyacetone phosphate and glyceraldehyde.
+The incidence of this rare, autosomal recessive inherited disease is between 1:20,000–1:130,000 depending on the source.
+The reason is a hereditary deficiency of aldolase B, which in hepatocytes normally splits fructose-1-phosphate into dihydroxyacetone phosphate and glyceraldehyde.
 Aldolase A, an enzyme of glycolysis, is not affected by this defect.
-The aldolase A, however, metabolizes fructose-1-phosphate 50 times slower than its actual substrate fructose 1,6-bisphosphate.
+The aldolase A, however, metabolizes fructose-1-phosphate 50 times slower than its actual substrate, fructose 1,6-bisphosphate.

 This results in an accumulation of fructose-1-phosphate in the hepatocytes.
-This results in a decreased availability of phosphates which inhibits enzymes of the glycolysis and gluconeogenesis, for example, fructose 1,6-bisphosphatase and glycogen phosphorylase.
+This results in a decreased availability of phosphates which inhibits the enzymes of glycolysis and gluconeogenesis, e.g., fructose 1,6-bisphosphatase and glycogen phosphorylase.
 In periods of hunger, life-threatening hypoglycemia occurs because glucose cannot be synthesized from glycogen.
 Additionally, hepatomegaly with progressive liver destruction pending liver cirrhosis may develop.

-Usually, the first symptoms appear at the start of feeding baby food to the child that contains fruits since breast milk is fructose-free.
-In mild forms, the child often has an aversion to fruit juices and other fructose-containing foods, prospers badly and cries a lot.
-In severe cases, the infants are hypoglycemic with symptoms of the adrenergic counter-reaction such as sweating, trembling, vomiting, seizures and even coma.
+Usually, the first symptoms appear at the start of feeding baby food containing fruits to the child, since breast milk is fructose-free.
+In mild forms, the child often has an aversion to fruit juices and other fructose-containing foods and cries a lot.
+In severe cases, the infants are hypoglycemic with symptoms of the adrenergic counter-reaction such as sweating, trembling, vomiting, seizures, and even coma.

 Since the aldolase B is also present in the kidney, the hereditary fructose intolerance also results in kidney damage with proteinuria (the increased excretion of proteins along with the urine).

-Diagnoses are made with molecular genetic tests that cover the 3 most common mutations (A149P, A174D, and N334K) of aldose B. One of those three mutations can be detected in 90 % of affected persons.
+Diagnoses are made with molecular genetic tests that cover the 3 most common mutations (A149P, A174D, and N334K) of aldose B. One of those 3 mutations can be detected in 90% of affected people.
 Newborn screenings do not detect the hereditary fructose intolerance.

 Intestinal Fructose Intolerance

 The causes of fructose malabsorption are diverse: for example, a below-average number or performance of GLUT5 can be the reason but also a rapid intestinal passage of chyme.
-It is quite possible that fructose intolerance is rather a normal variation than a disease, as is the case with lactose intolerance.
+Fructose intolerance may be a normal variation than a disease, as is the case with lactose intolerance.

 The intestinal fructose intolerance may also develop secondarily based on an inflammatory bowel disease that affects the small intestine.
-In case of Crohn´s disease, for example, the small intestine’s mucous membrane is damaged so badly that fructose cannot be absorbed anymore.
+In the case of Crohn’s disease, e.g., the small intestine’s mucous membrane is damaged so badly that fructose cannot be absorbed anymore.
 As in the case of hereditary fructose intolerance, the only effective therapy is the avoidance of fructose, sorbitol, and other oligo- (mannitol, xylitol) or disaccharides since those often trigger the same symptoms.

-Nevertheless, most persons affected by fructose intolerance tolerate sucrose because of the GLUT2 transport protein.
+Nevertheless, most people affected by fructose intolerance tolerate sucrose because of the GLUT2 transport protein.
 GLUT2 is also localized in the apical membrane of small intestine cells.
-It is quickly integrated into the cell membrane when the transport protein SGLT1, an ATP-dependent sodium-glucose co-transporter, transports glucose.
+It is quickly integrated into the cell membrane when the transport protein SGLT1, an adenosine triphosphate (ATP)-dependent sodium-glucose co-transporter, transports glucose.
 GLUT2 then transports glucose as well as fructose into the enterocytes, independent from GLUT5.

 Therefore, it is advisable rather than adhering to a diet without any fruits and fructose-containing vegetables to eat fruits that contain approximately equal proportions of glucose and fructose.